1800 registered in the Codeheat contest 2020/21 and learnt how to participate in the FOSSASIA developer community.

 here to participate.

-* Each developer then searches for issues that interests him/her and claims ownership of a particular issue.
+* Each developer then searches for issues labeled Codeheat that interests them and claims ownership of a particular issue.
 The developer works on the issue and if there are questions asks on the chat channel of the project.
 The main channel for decision making is however always the GitHub issue itself.

 * Once finished, the developers make a pull request from his/her own forked repository to the development branch of the project and submit their work for review.